LEDs and Solid-state Lighting

 - Receive a stipend of $4,800.

-Students can apply for the internship program in solid-state lighting by completing the application form, and submitting other requested materials by the deadline specified on the form.
+Students can apply for the internship program in solid-state lighting by completing an application form, available in January 2018.

 For more information on the summer internship program in solid-state lighting, contact Dan Frering.